 The Koroyd straws are placed strategically over the helmet in zones and also uses MIPS to help the rider prevent damage to the brain.
 The Session does only have 15 vents, but these are rather large and quite airy.

-The visor has 3 set positions that you are able to adjust it to, is compatible with goggles and glasses, and has anti-bacterial padding to prevent odor build-up.
+The visor has 3 set positions that you are able to adjust it to, which is very handy for riding.
+Another super cool feature is that the visor lifts high enough to accomodate goggles and glasses when you don’t need them.
+Additionally, the Smith Session has anti-bacterial padding to prevent odor build-up.

 Smith Venture MIPS Review

 The Smith Venture is the ‘budget’ helmet in the lineup.
 In saying this, it doesn’t compromise on any safety aspects but does have a fixed visor, which may bother some riders.
 It is an excellent all-around helmet, ideal for trail riding.

 It has 20 vents and has a MIPS liner but not Smith’s Koroyd technology like the Session and Forefront 2.
 This improves on the ventilation as the vents are clear of the Koroyd tehcnology.

 See our full review on the Smith Venture here.